Your Microsoft Technology Development and Consulting Experts - Operating since 2000

 Scenario 4: Marketing Team

-Needs - Collaborative editing, proposals, presentations
+Needs - Collaborative editing on proposals, presentations, complex documents

 Scenario 5: Freelance Writer